Data-Visualization-Intro/3-D3-line-chart/readme.md

 const yScale = d3.scaleLinear().domain(d3.extent(dataset, yAccessor));
 ```

-Next we to specify the range.
+Next we specify the range.
 The range is the highest and lowest number we want our scale to output — in this case, the maximum & minimum number of pixels our point will be from the x axis.

 We will use our `boundedHeight` to stay within our margins.
 Remember, SVG y-values count from top to bottom so we want our range to start at the top.